DeamonDev888/FinancialAnalyst/database.md

-  Geoengineering Is No Longer Just A Theory,ZeroHedge MTA Hunts For $675 Million Worth Of Loose Change In Subway Seat Cushions,ZeroHedge US State Department Designates "DEI" As A Violation Of Human Rights,ZeroHedge U.S. stock futures gain ahead of Thanksgiving week — and the crucial holiday shopping season,Finnhub Here’s what bitcoin and U.S. Treasurys have in common right now,Finnhub "Google's new AI model puts OpenAI, the great conundrum of this market, on shakier ground",Finnhub Bessent believes there won't be a recession in 2026 but says some sectors are challenged,Finnhub Why the once-invincible Nvidia can’t save the AI trade,Finnhub
+  Geoengineering Is No Longer Just A Theory,ZeroHedge MTA Hunts For $675 Million Worth Of Loose Change In Subway Seat Cushions,ZeroHedge US State Department Designates "DEI" As A Violation Of Human Rights,ZeroHedge
-  Trump: Democrats Urging Military To "Disobey My Orders" Have Committed A "Serious Crime",ZeroHedge 'Almost Every German City Is Now On The Verge Of Bankruptcy',ZeroHedge "'Stakes are high.'
-With shutdown over, airlines predict record numbers of travelers this Thanksgiving",Finnhub What It Takes To Be Rich In Europe,ZeroHedge
-  A U.S.-China trade truce means more localized technology.
-How to play it,CNBC Brussels' Internet Neo-Feudalism: Sledgehammer Or Stiletto?,ZeroHedge Is Global Technocracy Inevitable Or Dangerously Delusional?,ZeroHedge These Are The Cities Americans Are Moving To,ZeroHedge Central Bankers Disagree About Gold,ZeroHedge
-  "US To Launch "New Phase" Of Venezuela Operations, Options Include Overthrowing Maduro: Report",ZeroHedge The Problem Of Fake Science,ZeroHedge
 ```

 ## 🤖 AI Analysis Instructions